5 Fashion Trends That Were Pioneered by The Beatles

 Of course, it’s the Beatles!

 Do you have any idea how much of an impact they had in fashion globally?

 Well, today we’re going to discuss just that.

 Here are 5 trends in fashion that was pioneered by the Beatles and left it to spread across the world:

 - The peacock style – This is one of the most culturally relevant styles today set by the Beatles.
 Their 1967 album titled “Sgt.
 Pepper” was literally the definition of the psychedelic movement of that time.
-They were the ones who headed the gender blurring style revolution with floral shirts, velvet jackets and most importantly the paisley prints in scarves and shorts.
+They were the ones who headed the gender blurring style revolution with shirt jackets for men, floral shirts, velvet jackets and most importantly the paisley prints in scarves and shorts.